ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

 - Power Block
 - One steel screw
 - Cardboard (optional)
-- Alternate setup: One long wire and a AA or AAA battery
+- Alternate setup: One long wire, screw, and a AA or AAA battery
 :::

 In this setup, we will be creating a simple homopolar motor.
 Homopolar motors, first constructed by Michael Faraday in 1821, prior to the discovery of electromagnetism, operate based on the Lorenz force: A conductor with a current flowing through it, when placed in a magnetic field that is perpendicular to the current, feels a force in the direction perpendicular to both the magnetic field and the current.
 This force provides a torque around the axis of rotation.